ThakurinTech/thakurs13.github.io/README.md

 # thakurs13.github.io
-Assignment repository for Data Publication
+Assignment repository for Data Publication, curated a web portfolio for projects